Emotional Shutdown, Numbness, and Dissociation

 • Going “blank” during stress or conflict

-These experiences can be unsettling and often lead people to worry that something is “wrong” with them.
+These experiences can feel confusing or unsettling.
+Many people worry there’s something “wrong” with them.

-In reality, emotional shutdown and dissociation are signs of a nervous system that learned silence was safer than feeling.
+The truth?
+Emotional shutdown and dissociation are survival strategies.
+Your nervous system learned that staying silent or disconnected was safer than feeling.

 What Is Emotional Shutdown?

-Emotional shutdown occurs when the nervous system reduces emotional intensity in order to protect you from overwhelm.
+Emotional shutdown happens when your nervous system turns down emotional intensity to protect you from overwhelm.

 • Flatness or emptiness